-As reflected in the table on the previous page, the weighted average maturity of the Authority's investment portfolio was 0.558 years and 0.345 years as of September 30, 2014 and 2013, respectively.
+As reflected in the table on the previous page, the weighted average maturity of the Authority's investment portfolio was 0.651 years and 0.558 years as of September 30, 2015 and 2014, respectively.

-Credit risk - Generally, credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation to the holder of the investment.
+Credit Risk - Generally, credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized rating organization.
 The Authority manages this risk by establishing minimum credit ratings in its investment policy.

-The table below reflects the allocation of the Authority's investments by credit quality rating as of September 30, 2014:
+The table below reflects the allocation of the Authority's investments by credit quality rating as of September 30, 2015:

 Credit Quality Rating

-Investment Type AA+ AA- A+ A-1 A-1+ AAAm Not Rated
+Investment Type AAA AA+ AA AA- A+ A-1 A-1+ AAAm Not Rated

-U.S. government agency obligations 21.1% 19.9%
+U.S. government agency obligations 6.3%

-Commercial paper 13.8% 10.1%
+Commercial paper 0.6%

-Registered money market mutual 18.5%
+Registered money market mutual 53.9%

-U.S. Treasury notes 9.1%
+U.S. Treasury notes 18.1%

-FDIC-Insured certificates of deposit 5.9%
+FDIC-Insured certificates of deposit 8.4%

-Corporate notes 0.2% 0.2% 0.5%
+Corporate notes 0.6% 0.6% 1.1% 4.2% 2.1%

-Negotiable certificates of deposit 0.2% 0.5%
+Negotiable certificates of deposit 1.0% 2.4% 0.6%

-30.6% 0.2% 0.5% 14.3% 30.0% 18.5% 5.9%
+Municipal bond 0.1%

+0.6% 25.0% 1.2% 5.2% 2.1% 3.0% 0.6% 53.9% 8.4%

-At September 30, 2014, the Authority's investments with exposure to credit risk met the minimum credit ratings required in the Authority's investment policy.
+At September 30, 2015, the Authority's investments with exposure to credit risk met the minimum credit ratings required in the Authority's investment policy.

-Custodial credit risk - deposits is the risk that, in the event of the failure of the depository financial institution, the Authority will not be able to recover the deposits or collateral securities that are in the possession of an outside party.
-With the exception of approximately \$999 in a disbursement account as of September 30, 2014, the Authority had no other custodial credit risk associated with cash deposits as all other bank deposits were entirely insured or collateralized with securities or letters of credit at 102% of the market value of principal, plus accrued interest and held by the Authority's independent agent in the Authority's name.
+Custodial Credit Risk - Deposits is the risk that, in the event of the failure of the depository financial institution, the Authority will not be able to recover the deposits or collateral securities that are in the possession of an outside party.
+The Authority had no custodial credit risk associated with cash deposits as all other bank deposits were entirely insured or collateralized with securities or letters of credit at 102% of the market value of principal, plus accrued interest and held by the Authority's independent agent in the Authority's name.

-Custodial credit risk - investments is the risk that in the event of the failure of the counterparty, the Authority will not be able to recover the value of its investments or collateral securities that are in the possession of the outside party.
+Custodial Credit Risk - Investments is the risk that in the event of the failure of the counterparty, the Authority will not be able to recover the value of its investments or collateral securities that are in the possession of the outside party.
 The Authority has no custodial credit risk as all Authority investments are held in the Authority's name by an independent custodial agent for the term of the agreement and investments in obligations of the United States or its agencies are held by the Federal Reserve in a custodial account.

-Other Required Disclosures- As of and for the years ended September 30, 2014 and 2013, the Authority did not have any:
+Other Required Disclosures - As of and for the years ended September 30, 2015 and 2014, the Authority did not have any: